catid/bitnet_cpu/README.md

 The best SIMD intrinsics for this do not exist on most Intel computers, but you can use AVX512 _mm256_mask_add_epi16() and _mm256_mask_sub_epi16() on Intel servers to speed this up a lot.
 With those intrinsics, the weights can be 2 bits per parameter, and the model might competitive for memory/compute efficiency.

+I'm not really interested in niche use cases like this, so I'll let someone else do the AVX512 version for servers and sell it as some kind of new AI product.

 Without those intrinsics, it takes about ~1.5 seconds to run through all the heavy layers of the model.
 If this was properly parallelized, you might be able to achieve a speedup of 16x or so.
 So let's say the best we could do is about 8 tokens per second with this type of model.

 ```